7 Best Substitutes for Dried Parsley: Exact Ratios & Uses

 3. Thyme

-• Best For: Roasts, soups, potatoes, and braised vegetables.
+• Best For: Roasts, potatoes, soups, and braised vegetables.

-• Flavor Profile: Woody, earthy, slightly minty.
+• Flavor Profile: Earthy, minty, and slightly floral.

 Dried Thyme

-4. Chives
+4. Fresh Chives

-• Flavor Profile: Mildly onion-like, grassy.
+• Flavor Profile: Mildly onion-like, fresh, and grassy.

 Fresh Chives